 In order to learn more about this fascinating 2D world and the surface properties that might be interesting from a fundamental as well as from a technological point of view, experimental Surface Scientists either prepare so-called model systems: well-defined surfaces and/or structures, e.g. nanostructures, on these surfaces, or they use available surfaces, e.g. the surface of an industrial catalyst.
 After careful preparation under very clean conditions, often in Ultra-High Vacuum (UHV), they typically investigate the physical / mechanical or chemical properties.
 But one can as well investigate biological properties, like how biocompatible a surface (e.g. that of an implant) is.
 Similarly, one can investigate the signatures of interesting bulk material structures (like dislocations, grain boundaries etc) at the surface and use them to learn more about these otherwise hidden structures.

-Here at DTU, we are in the lucky situation that we both have theoretical and experimental surface scientists working on these nano properties in the same group, the Center for Atomic-scale Materials Design (CAMD) (formerly the Center for Atomic-scale Materials Physics or CAMP).
-My part in CAMD is concerned with atomic scale microscopy and to this end we use a very special instrument.
+During the last years, our section here at DTU Physics has moved more and more into the area of electrocatalysis.
+You can read more on the broader perpective of our work in this area here.
+Here at DTU, we are in the lucky situation that we both have theoretical and experimental surface scientists working on electrocatalysis in the same center, the Villum Center for the Science of Sustainable Fuels and Chemicals (V-SUSTAIN).
+My part in this collaboration is concerned with atomic scale microscopy and to this end we use some very special instruments:

 Last updated |